OberlinExCo/OberlinExCo.github.io/README.md

 Initialized by Lars Dreith, Oberlin College '20

-Maintained and updated by Alex Jensen, Oberlin College '21
+Maintained and updated by Alex Jensen, Oberlin College '21 Maintained and updated slightly by Veronica Mahoney, Oberlin College '22

 # About this README
 Hello!
 This document is designed to help you update the website.
 First of all, here are some small but important notes.
 Whenever we refer to a directory, it is the same as a folder.
 In GitHub, that appears as a blue folder to the left of the name.
 Additionally, remember that a lot of coding is copying things that already exist and changing them slightly to fit our needs.
 For example, if we want to add a new link to a page, take an existing link and change the URL.
 Remember that it takes a little bit of time for the website to update.